 What is Blog Monitoring?

-Blog monitoring is a process that allows you to see what is happening with and working for your blog or website.
-How your brand is represented in social media and the public eye, and much more.
+Blog monitoring is a process that allows you to see what is happening with and working for your blog or website, how your brand is represented in social media, the public eye, and much more.

 As a publisher who regularly creates content, you must monitor how different voices on the internet perceive your brand.
+As you continue to scale your blog content, keep tabs on how your articles perform organically alongside any other forms of traffic, including email marketing, social media, and more.
 Not only is this important for your better SEO performance, but also for your brand reputation as a publisher.

 9 Main Blog Monitoring Features